Pied Flycatcher Photography Hide

 A tripod is required.

-The hide is a pop-up hide suitable for one photographer.
 It can be a little cold in the early mornings, so we recommend coming wrapped up with plenty of layers.

 The walk up to the hide is along a rough track and a up a small hill, which is often wet and muddy.
 Wellies are highly recommend for the walk in.